Read our take on the extended warranty provider.

 Are you considering purchasing an extended car warranty from the Warranty Group?
 Choosing an extended car warranty company is an important and often time-consuming decision.
 In this guide, we’ll make it easier for you to decide on The Warranty Group by reviewing the company, its coverage, and sharing user reviews.

 Below are the three companies we recommend most.
-A rule of thumb is to get a minimum of two quotes, as pricing will vary based on your vehicle, location, and more.
+A rule of thumb is to get a minimum of two free quotes, as pricing will vary based on your vehicle, location, and more.

 In this article:

 - What Does The Warranty Group’s Extended Warranty Cover?

 - The Warranty Group Reviews

 - Our Recommendations for Extended Car Warranties